pranishpaudel/complete-node-bootcamp/project info/README.md

 ### Q2: I'm stuck in one of the projects.
 Where do I get help?

-**A:** Have you actually tried to fix the problem on your own?
+**A:** Have you actually tried todsad fix the problem on your own?
 Have you compared your code to the final code?
 If you failed fixing your problem, please **post a detailed description of the problem to the Q&A area of that video over at Udemy**, along with a [codepen](https://codepen.io/pen/) containing your code.
 You will get help there.
 Please don't send me a personal message or email to fix coding problems.

 ### Q3: What VSCode theme are you using?